 - Development and quality controls are implemented according to the software program development methods and quality management standards approved by competent authorities. - 2.
 The system development environment, testing environment and official environment shall be operated separated in order to prevent unauthorized access or change. - 3.
 Use of dedicated or authorized software and hardware. - 4.
-Each product or program handed over to the GTLSCA must include a handover checklist, testing report and original program scanning report.
-Program version control is implemented and the software's original program code must be scanned regularly.
+The software used by GTLSCA must be checked for malicious code before using it for the first time or updating the version and performed a security scan periodically.